-Reduce the basis of your qualified electric vehicle by the amount of credit allowed for the vehicle.
-If, in a subsequent year, you are required to recapture part or all of the credit, increase the basis of your property by the amount recaptured.
+You must reduce the basis of your qualified electric vehicle by the amount of credit allowed for the vehicle.
+If, in a later year, you must recapture part or all of the credit, increase the basis of your vehicle by the amount recaptured.

-If the qualified electric vehicle is depreciable property, you can recover the additional basis over the vehicle's remaining depreciable recovery period beginning with the tax year of recapture.
+If the qualified electric vehicle is depreciable property, you can recover the additional basis over the vehicle's remaining recovery period beginning with the tax year of recapture.
 If you were using the percentage tables to figure your depreciation on the vehicle, you will not be able to continue to do so.
-See Publication 534 for information on figuring your depreciation without the tables.
+See Publication 946 for information on figuring your depreciation without the tables.

-16. Other Expenses
+Other Expenses

-Important Changes for 1994
+Important Changes for 1995